Published by James Brown on October 22, 2019

 The lower the ping time, the better.
 Try to find server IPs with a low ping time.

 Here is what an unsuccessful ping test looks like (server is blocked).

-Now that you have a list of possible working servers, you can go ahead and try them.
+Now that you have a list server IPs, you can go ahead and try them.
 Enter the following server settings into the Shadowsocks app for each server IP that you want to set up.

 Server address - Enter an IP from your list (step 4)

 Server port - Enter the port shown on the website (step 2)

 Password - Enter the password shown on the website (step 2)